fuzz/etcdon/README.md

 [rsync](https://www.cygwin.com/packages/summary/rsync.html) packages and use `ln -vfs ~/.config/etcdon/bin/don /usr/bin/` in place of the `sudo ln -vfs ~/.config/etcdon/bin/don /usr/local/bin/` command in the QuickStart below.
-You should use Cygwin terminal window rather than the Windows terminal window to set up etcdon.
+You should use the Cygwin terminal window rather than the Windows terminal window to set up etcdon.

 etcdon is written against the [Digital Ocean 1-click Mastodon install](https://marketplace.digitalocean.com/apps/mastodon), currently version